Akershus Fortress: Current use

 Although still a military area, the Akershus Fortress is open to the public between 6:00 and 21:00 daily.
 As well as the castle, the Norwegian Armed Forces Museum and Norway's Resistance Museum can also be visited.
 The Norwegian Ministry of Defence and the country's Defence Staff Norway share a joint modern headquarters in the eastern part of the fortress.
 His Majesty the King's Guard is responsible for guarding the fortress, with stationary guard posts during open hours and mobile patrols at night.
 One of the stationary guard posts at the entrance is a popular photography spot for tourists visiting the fortress.
+Since restoration of the main building, the castle has frequently been used as the venue for official events and dinners for dignitaries and foreign heads of state.

 Royal Mausoleum

 The castle's Royal Mausoleum is the final resting place of a number of Norwegian royal figures.
-This includes King Sigurd I, King Haakon V, Queen Euphemia, King Haakon VII, Queen Maud, King Olav V and Crown Princess Märtha.
-Since restoration of the main building, the castle has frequently been used as the venue for official events and dinners for dignitaries and foreign heads of state.
+This includes King Sigurd I, King Haakon V, Queen Euphemia, King Haakon VII, Queen Maud, King Olav V, Crown Princess Märtha and King Harald V.